Amarabright/UK-Property-Sales-Analysis/README.md

 I decided to advance my career as a data analyst by acquiring knowledge and abilities in predictive, prescriptive, and cognitive analytics, in addition to descriptive and diagnostic analytics.
 So to get help improving my talents, I signed up for 10alytics.
 One of the case studies I worked on was this one.

 It is for HM Land Registry, a property registry firm that records and protects the ownership of nearly £8 trillion worth of land and property in England and Wales.
 Therefore, HM Land Registry's services are used by anyone purchasing, selling, or even taking out a mortgage on land or property.
-They offered thorough data on real estate transactions in Wales and England between the years 2021, 2022 and first four months of 2023.
+They provided thorough data on real estate transactions in Wales and England between the years 2021, 2022 and first four months of 2023.

 ## Problem Statement: